 Expand the Bathroom

 Increasing bathroom square footage can greatly increase the value of your home.
-Similar to a kitchen addition, bathroom projects have an ROI of up to 62%.
-Costs start around $3,000 for a bathroom upgrade or expansion and can go up to $25,000 for a full-on addition.
+Similar to a kitchen addition, bathroom projects have a return on investment of up to 62%.
+The cost of expanding your bathroom starts around $5,000 for a bathroom upgrade or expansion and goes up to $35,000 for a full-on addition.
 Looking for bathroom addition ideas?
 Try extending your master bathroom to include space for a soaking tub or dual sinks.
 Or add a half-bath in an underutilized small space like under the stairs, a closet, an attic bonus room, or a basement.

 Incorporate a Mudroom